goharbor/community/proposals/new/Robot-Account-2.md

 2. As a system admin, I can edit a system level robot account to enhance/reduce the access scope.
 3. As a system admin, I can edit a system level robot account to enhance/reduce the project scope.
 4. As a system admin, I can extend the expiration data of a system level robot account.
-5. As a system admin, I can view the token of a system level robot account and refresh the token.
+5. As a system admin, I can view/edit the secret of a system level robot account and refresh the secret.
 6. As a system/project admin, I can create a project level robot account with the selected access scope.
 7. As a system/project admin, I can edit a project level robot account to enhance/reduce the access scope.
 8. As a system/project admin, I can extend the expiration data of a project level robot account.
-9. As a system/project admin, I can view the token of a project level robot account and refresh the token.
+9. As a system/project admin, I can view/edit the secret of a project level robot account and refresh the secret.
+10. As a project admin, I can list all the robots that have the access of this project, include system and project level ones.
+But only the project level robots can be edit.

 ## Main Points

 1. Replace JWT token with the secret.
-2. Store all things of robot into data base, expiration date, token and permissions.
+2. Store all things of robot into data base, expiration date, secret and permissions.
 3. Support both old and new robot mode authenticate.

 ## DB Scheme Change